 Potato Varieties – From Yukon Gold to Blue Pride

-“When I think of potatoes I think of the only two kinds, potatoes and sweet potatoes, right?”
-Wrong, way wrong!
-There are actually a great number of different varieties of potatoes and also sweet potatoes aren’t even really potatoes but rather like a distant cousin of the potato who shares the same name.
-Potatoes, like apples, actually come in many different varieties and just like apples, each variety is better for certain things.
-With each variety of potato having their own distinct names, colours, taste, best suited purpose and texture.
+“When I think of potatoes, I think of the only two kinds: potatoes and sweet potatoes, right?”
+Wrong!
+Way wrong!
+There are actually a great number of different varieties of potatoes.
+And, sweet potatoes aren’t even really potatoes—they’re more like distant cousins of the potato, sharing the same name.

-The main varieties of potato that you would find at your local grocery store or market, or being prepared and cooked to perfection at your favourite restaurant are the ones that have a real hold on the market for sales/consumption of this vegetable product.
-There are actually 6 main varieties of potatoes which make up the entire commercial market for this popular plant crop.
-A lot of varieties are not considered marketable as they are either prone to disease or they simply to do hold up well to being shipped.
+The main varieties of potatoes you would find at your local grocery store, market, or prepared and cooked to perfection at your favorite restaurant are the ones that hold a real share of the market for sales and consumption.
+There are actually six main varieties of potatoes that make up the entire commercial market for this popular crop.
+Many varieties are not considered marketable because they are either prone to disease or simply don’t hold up well to shipping.

-In North America the potato can be separated into four main basic categories: 1) Russet Potatoes, 2) Round White, 3) Round Red, and 4) Long White.
+In North America, potatoes are generally separated into four basic categories: 1) Russet Potatoes, 2) Round White, 3) Round Red, and 4) Long White.

-1) Russet potatoes, which are also known as “baking potatoes”, “old potatoes”, and “Idaho” potatoes (because the state is a leader in their production), are elliptical in shape with a brown, rough skin and the presence of numerous eyes.
-Russet potatoes also have a white flesh which is somewhat dry and “mealy” after being cooked.
-The low moisture and high starch content of russet potatoes make them an excellent choice for creating baked, mashed, and fried potatoes.
-Some well-known russet varieties include Russet Burbank and Russet Arcadia.
+Russet potatoes: Also known as “baking potatoes,” “old potatoes,” and “Idaho” potatoes (because the state is a leader in their production), Russets are elliptical in shape with a brown, rough skin and numerous eyes.
+Russet potatoes also have a white flesh that is somewhat dry and “mealy” after being cooked.
+Their low moisture and high starch content make them an excellent choice for baked, mashed, and fried potatoes.
+Some well-known Russet varieties include Russet Burbank and Russet Arcadia.

-2) Round White potatoes, are medium sized potatoes, also known almost as commonly as simply “boiling potatoes”.
-Red whites have a freckled brown skin and a waxy flesh that contains less starch and more moisture than both the long white and russet forms of spud.
-These qualities make them the best suited potato for boiling, hence the name “boiling potatoes”.
+Round White Potatoes: These medium-sized potatoes are also commonly called “boiling potatoes.”
+Round Whites have a freckled brown skin and waxy flesh that contains less starch and more moisture than the long white and Russet varieties.
+These qualities make them ideal for boiling, hence the name “boiling potatoes.”

-4) Long White potatoes, are similar in shape to russet potatoes but they also contain a pale-grey brown skin, that is thin and has barely visible eyes.
-These Long white potatoes are also sometimes known as “white rose” or “California long whites”, being called after the state where they were first created.
-Long whites are good for boiling, baking, or being fried.
-The thumb sized baby long whites which you might sometimes find on your plate or serve yourself are known as fingerling potatoes.
+Long White Potatoes: These potatoes are similar in shape to Russets but have a pale, grey-brown skin that is thin and has barely visible eyes.
+Long Whites are sometimes known as “white rose” or “California long whites,” named after the state where they were first created.
+Long Whites are good for boiling, baking, or frying.
+The thumb-sized baby Long Whites that you might sometimes find on your plate are known as fingerling potatoes.

-Another very common form of potato is Yellow gold potatoes, which are an example of another type of potatoes called yellow-fleshed.
+Another very common form of potato is Yellow Gold Potatoes, an example of the yellow-fleshed variety.

-No matter which variety of potato you usually use; whether you only buy the classic russet potatoes from your local grocer or whether you grow some new strain of potatoes in your home garden always remember that the potato is not some one hit wonder but rather that there are a lot of different varieties out there for you to learn about and try.
+No matter which variety of potato you prefer—whether you buy the classic Russet potatoes from your local grocer or grow a new strain in your home garden—always remember that the potato is not a one-hit wonder.
+There are many different varieties out there for you to learn about and try.

 Share: